JonStratton/belagos-builder/README.md

 This will:
 1. Install the software.
 1. Create IPv6 iptables rules to forward IPv6 connections between out vde2 network and the darknet.

+If you want, you can now test by running the FSServe alone:

+	bin/fsserve_run.sh -curses

+If it looks good, you can now install it on the built grid onto the system:

+	./install_build.sh

+1. Create a new “glenda” user.
+1. Copy the images and runners into glenda’s home directory.
+1. Create service files than run the Vms on boot (as glenda).

+You should now be able to connect to the grid with the terminal VM:

+	bin/termserve_run.sh